mafifafm/pxt-microbit/docs/projects/states-of-matter.md

 ## ~avatar avatar

-Make a states of matter experiment that responds to your micro:bit wand or micro:bit's movement!
+Make a states of matter experiment that responds to your Ragga wand or Ragga's movement!

 ## ~